plone/documentation/coredev/index.md

 ---
 myst:
   html_meta:
-    "description": ""
+    "description": "Development of Plone"
-    "property=og:description": ""
+    "property=og:description": "Development of Plone"
-    "property=og:title": ""
+    "property=og:title": "Development of Plone"
-    "keywords": ""
+    "keywords": "Developing, Plone, Contributing"
 ---

-% -*- coding: utf-8 -*-

-# Developing for Plone Core
+# Development of Plone

-## Introduction

-This documentation describes the process for developing Plone.
+This part describes the process of development of Plone.
-It is primarily a technical resource for setting up your core developer buildout, fixing bugs and writing plips.
+It is primarily a technical resource for setting up your development environment, fixing bugs, and writing Plone Improvement Proposals (PLIPs).

-### STOP!

-Legally, you can **NOT** contribute code unless you have signed the {doc}`contributor agreement <agreement>`.
+## Plone Contributor Agreement

+You must sign the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement).

-This means that we can **NOT** accept pull requests from you unless this is done, please don't put the code reviewers at risk and do it anyways.
+We can **NOT** accept pull requests from you until you have signed, returned, and been approved.
+Please don't put the code reviewers at risk and by ignoring this.

-Submitting the agreement is easy (and will soon be easier) and if you want quick access and are familiar with the community, go into {doc}`irc <culture>` and ask one of the repo admins to give you access with a scanned copy of the agreement.

-They will get you going as fast as possible!

 ## Contents